jayljohnson/nordhus.site/blog/2023-08-04-immigrant-song.md

 > Valhalla, I am coming

-I got into a geneology rabbit hole recently and came to appreciate how my place in life was shaped by a stream of immigrants from dozens of now countries.
+I got into a geneology rabbit hole recently and came to appreciate how my place in life was shaped by a stream of immigrants from about a dozen now countries.
 They left home for many reasons, and many of them probably never saw their motherland again.
 The US is a nation of immigrants and it's important to remeber those roots.